WhiteHouse/drushsubtree/README.md

 Manager extension for automating builds and using subtrees with Drush Make.

-  - Use Build Manager's interactive prompt to set your site up with Git subtrees for projects you maintain outsite the parent site repository.
+  - Use Build Manager's interactive prompt to set your site up with Git subtrees for projects you maintain outside the parent site repository.

   - Do development inside whatever site repo you're actively working in, then push commits out of your site repo up to drupal.org or (whatever